Sadsnake1/word-smith/README.md

 The five results — noun, verb, adjective, adverb, conjunction — are drawn as CodeMirror decorations, so they render in the editor's own pipeline and never flicker while you type.

+The writing checks run on the same tagged tokens.
+Passive voice, filler words and the rest are list-and-rule based; sentence rhythm scores each sentence with Flesch–Kincaid; repetition radar keeps a sliding window of uncommon words.

 ### What it deliberately doesn't colour

 Articles and possessive determiners.
 Highlighting adjectives shouldn't light up every `the`, `a` and `her` — they behave like articles, not descriptions.